batfish/ansible/README.md

 # Ansible roles for Batfish

-Intentionet has created this Ansible role to allow users to embed [Batfish](https://www.github.com/batfish/batfish) pre-deployment validation into any Ansible playbook.
+Intentionet has created this Ansible role to allow users to embed [Batfish](https://www.github.com/batfish/batfish) or [Batfish Enterprise](https://www.intentionet.com/product/batfish-enterprise/) pre-deployment validation into any Ansible playbook.
 This role is hosted on Ansible Galaxy as `batfish.base`.
 The role includes a set of Ansible modules that analyze configuration files for an entire (or subset of a) network, allowing users to extract configuration data and perform network-wide validation tests in a completely vendor agnostic manner.

 ## Overview of Modules